mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

 ll.delete_node(15)
 ll.display()
 ```
-- **Purpose:** To be added
+- **Purpose:** To remove a node with the value 15.
 - **How:**
-  - To be Added
-  - To be Added
-  - To be Added
+  - Finds the node with data = 15 and removes it from the chain.
+  - After deletion: 5 -> 25 -> 35 -> None

 ---

 ```python
 ll.search(25)
 ```
-- **Purpose:** To be added
+- **Purpose:** To check if 25 exists in the list.
 - **How:**
-  - To be Added
-  - To be Added
-  - To be Added
+  - Traverses the list until it finds 25.
+  - Prints: 25 found in the list.

 ---

 ```python
 ll.display()
 ```
-- **Purpose:** To be added
+- **Purpose:** To show the final state of the linked list.
 - **How:**
-  - To be Added
-  - To be Added
-  - To be Added
+  - Prints the remaining elements: 5 -> 25 -> 35 -> None

 ---

 ### Summary

-- To be Added
-- To be Added
-- To be Added
+- Node: holds the data and link to the next node.
+- LinkedList: manages all nodes through head.
+- insert_end(): adds a node at the end.
+- delete_node(): removes a node by value.
+- search(): checks if a value exists.
+- display(): prints the linked list visually.